 Although apple cider vinegar is an efficacious remedy for yeast infections, you can add anti-fungal herbs to your vinegar to create a more powerful remedy for yeast infections.
 Garlic, goldenseal, Pau-d’arco, and licorice are all herbs that can be taken internally and used externally to combat a yeast infection.

-You can determine how concentrated you make your herbal vinegar by the amount of herbs you choose to soak in the vinegar.
-By using a small amount of herbs, your vinegar will contain a lower concentration of the chemical constituents in these herbs.
-Conversely, by using more herbs you can increase the amount of the chemicals present in the herbs that will be transferred to the vinegar.
-You may wish to chop up cloves of garlic and crush other herbs before submerging them in vinegar to ensure the chemicals in these herbs become a solution in the apple cider vinegar.
+You can determine how concentrated you make your herbal vinegar will be by the quantity of herbs you choose to soak in the vinegar.
+By using a small amount of herbs, your vinegar will contain a lower concentration of the chemical constituents in these plants.
+Conversely, by using more herbs, you can increase the amount of the phtyochemicals that will be transferred to the vinegar.
+You may wish to chop up cloves of garlic and crush other herbs before submerging them in vinegar to ensure the chemicals in these herbs become pervasive in the apple cider vinegar.

 Once you have placed the herbs in a clean, sterilized container, pour the vinegar over the herbs and seal the jar tightly.
 Once the jar is sealed, let the herbs steep in the vinegar at room temperature.
 Shake the jar every day until you are done soaking the herbs in the vinegar.
 Make sure you do not heat the vinegar and herb mixture.
-After a week you can strain out the herbs from the apple cider vinegar and place the herbal vinegar into clean jar.
-You can allow the herbs to steep in the vinegar for approximately four weeks if you desire a vinegar with a higher concentration of anti-fungal chemicals from the herbs.
+After a week, you can strain out the herbs from the apple cider vinegar and place the herbal vinegar into clean jar.
+You can allow the herbs to steep in the vinegar for approximately four weeks if you desire a vinegar with a higher concentration of anti-fungal chemicals.

 The Synergy from Mixing Herbs

-According to Dr. James A. Duke, in his book The Green Pharmacy, mixing anti-fungal herbs together creates a synergy of fungus fighting chemicals and the efficacy of using multiple anti-fungal herbs together has been documented in several studies.
-Consequently, it would be a wise course of action to utilize several different anti-fungal herbs in your herbal vinegar.
+According to Dr. James A. Duke, in his book The Green Pharmacy, mixing anti-fungal herbs together creates a synergy of fungi fighting chemicals; and, the efficacy of using multiple anti-fungal herbs together has been documented in several studies.
+Consequently, it would be a wise course of action to utilize two or more different anti-fungal herbs in your vinegar.